 Unfortunately, many of these characteristics have become normalised for people the world over – including women in menopause and post-menopause.

 Getting deep, restorative sleep (between 2-4am), is also important to reduce our night sweats as well.
-When we sleep more deeply, blood flow is directed less toward your brain, which cools measurably.
-Your temperature regulation mechanisms are situated in your brain too.
+When we sleep more deeply, blood flow is directed less toward the brain, which cools measurably.
+Temperature regulation mechanisms are situated in the brain too.

-The more awake you feel, the busier your brain and the more hot flushes you have …. night after night, it happens … and over time, your brain and your hormones are now reading this as your ‘new normal’.
+And we all know what waking up in the night means don’t we?!
+The more awake you feel, the busier your brain and the more hot flushes you have …. night after night … and over time, your brain and your hormones are now reading this as your ‘new normal’.

-As many of you already know – the result is daily fatigue, exhaustion, irritability and with your insulin levels all mixed up overnight, the weight starts to increase around our belly too.
-Lack of sufficient sleep disrupts hormones that control hunger and appetite, and the resulting daytime fatigue often discourages you from exercising or eating healthily.
+As many of you already know – the result is daily fatigue, exhaustion, irritability, anxiety and with your insulin levels all mixed up overnight, the weight starts to increase around the belly too.
+Lack of sufficient sleep disrupts hormones that control hunger and appetite.
+Furthermore, those feelings of daytime fatigue, can also lower your motivation for exercise and healthy eating.

 If you are struggling with your sleep, then please don’t despair!
 Because I want to share with you my 3 top reasons why you aren’t sleeping in menopause.